-Diagram B.7 - An overview of how information becomes evidence evaluate the relevance and reliability of information intended to be used as evidence, include:

-100. ISSA 5000 requires the practitioner to evaluate the relevance and reliability of information intended to be used as evidence when designing and performing procedures.
-Paragraph A246 of ISSA 5000 indicates that factors that may influence the nature, timing and extent of procedures to assurance conclusion
+Diagram B.7 - An overview of how information becomes evidence of information intended to be used as evidence when designing and performing procedures.
+Paragraph A246 of ISSA 5000 indicates that factors that may influence the nature, timing and extent of procedures to evaluate the relevance and reliability of information intended to be used as evidence, include:

-The source of the information; and

-- The attributes of relevance and reliability of the information that are considered applicable in the circumstances. - 101.
+- The source of the information; and • - The attributes of relevance and reliability of the information that are considered applicable in the circumstances. - 101.
 Factors that may be important when considering the relevance and reliability of information obtained from an external information source, in addition to those provided in paragraph A261 of ISSA 5000, may include: